I AM PREPARED

 God’s Promises and Our Responsibilities

-Much of the confusion in modern Christianity comes from focusing only on the promises — while ignoring or minimizing the responsibilities.
+Much of the confusion in modern Christianity stems from focusing solely on the promises — while ignoring or minimizing the spiritual responsibilities.

 ✅ God’s Promises: